Brandun Lee: Personal life

 Lee was named after Bruce Lee's son, Brandon Lee, because his father was a fan of the martial artist.
 He has one older brother, whom he calls his "role model".

-Unusually for a professional boxer, Lee is a full-time college student, having obtained an Associates of Arts degree at College of the Desert, before transferring to California State University, San Bernardino with the aim of earning a bachelor’s degree in criminal justice.
+Unusual for a professional boxer, Lee is a full-time college student, having obtained an Associates of Arts degree at College of the Desert, before transferring to California State University, San Bernardino with the aim of earning a bachelor's degree in criminal justice.
 He has further plans to obtain a master's degree in business.

 He is largely a monolingual English speaker, stating that he does not speak Korean.
-Regarding his Spanish proficiency, he admits that he "can’t carry on a conversation but I can speak some words here and there".
+Regarding his Spanish proficiency, he admits that he "can't carry on a conversation but I can speak some words here and there".

 Lee has named Mike Tyson, Felix Trinidad, Floyd Mayweather Jr., Gennady Golovkin and Vasyl Lomachenko as his boxing influences, and is a longtime friend of fellow American boxer Jaron Ennis.

 His favorite Korean food is bulgogi.